dereknahman/the-frage-haver/posts/roundone.md

 Yarn comes up a lot in the React tutorials I’m doing.
 Maybe because they’re both made by Facebook?
 Anyway, I could bang on all day about this because lots of people on the internet have opinions, but I won’t.
 There's your summary!

-## What are the advantages and disadvantages of
+## What are the advantages and disadvantages of component-based apps?
-## component-based apps, such as React apps?

 Advantages: